jsdotlua/jest-lua/docs/docs/GettingStarted.md

 slug: /
 ---

-The Jest Roblox API is similar to [the API used by JavaScript Jest.](https://jestjs.io/docs/27.x/api)
+The Jest Lua API is similar to [the API used by JavaScript Jest.](https://jestjs.io/docs/27.x/api)

-Jest Roblox requires `roblox-cli` to run from the command line.
+Jest Lua requires `roblox-cli` to run from the command line.

 Add the `JestGlobals` and `Jest` package to your `dev_dependencies` in your `rotriever.toml`.
 ```yaml title="rotriever.toml"